vitorgalvao/tiny-watir-scripts/README.md

 Script to ask gas delivery from drogaria Ponto Azul

 ### readability-delete-archives
-Script to delete you read archives from [readability](https://www.readability.com/)
+Script to delete your read archives from [Readability](https://www.readability.com/)

 ### trello-purge-archives
 Script to permanently delete all archived cards and cards in closed boards on [Trello](https://trello.com)